use25/hs-enduser-DeckCustomer/README.md

       * **dbfId** of the card.
 Example: ``110441``
       * **String id** of the card.
 Example: ``TOY_330t6``
       * **Hearthstone Wiki's page name** of the card.
 Example: [``Zilliax Deluxe 3000 (Virus art)``](https://hearthstone.wiki.gg/wiki/Zilliax_Deluxe_3000_\(Virus_art\))
+  * If DeckCustomer cannot recognize cards, it will still produce a Placeholder card tile image with ``<cardname>`` as the displayed text
 ## DeckCustomer's unique format
 DeckCustomer also comes up with a unique format you can write, like this:
 ```